How to Start Long-Term Investing: A Comprehensive Guide

 Introduction: a well-defined budget is essential for successful investing without compromising your financial stability.

-• determine how much money you can allocate to investments regularly;
+• Determine investment allocations: analyze your monthly income and expenses to determine how much money you can allocate to investments regularly.

-A solid budgeting strategy ensures you can invest consistently and responsibly.
+A solid budgeting strategy ensures you can invest consistently and responsibly while maintaining financial stability.

 5. Choose the right investment account